LuJunwen212/CP3405-Project/evidence/progress_logs/standup_midweek_W31.md

 ### R10 — Calibration Agent
 **Status:** In progress.

-R10 stated that due to insufficient data, there are dependencies and the test cannot be conducted at present.
+R10 successfully completed the automated test and generated the report.

-**Blocker:** Due to the dependencies, it is necessary to verify on Sunday whether R10 can automatically produce the results..
+**Blocker:** None.

-**R2 action:** On Sunday, we will monitor whether R10 can automatically generate results and coordinate to solve any problems that arise promptly.
+**R2 action:** On Sunday, R2 will track and verify whether R10 can successfully conduct the automated test and generate the report.

 ---
 ## Dependency Check